Designing a Weekly Routine for Older Adults: Enhancing Independence, Well-being, and Quality of Life

 Nutrition Essentials

 Poor appetite or digestive challenges may require assistance from a dietitian.
-Nutrition also supports immune resilience, key for warding off infections like the flu.
+Nutrition also supports immune resilience, key to warding off infections like the flu.
+It’s also important not to neglect sleep.
+Therefore, prioritize nutritious meals and ensure 7-9 hours of quality sleep to enhance well-being.

 D. The Power of Connection: Social Spark for the Soul